 Whether you join us on the technical or non-technical side, you’ll be among true innovators.
 Together, we’re constantly seeking new ways to solve complex problems and deliver more.
 For example, working on how to translate complex technical issues into more business friendly information.
 Developing a "red button" alert, so we can deliver instant support to clients in the event of a privacy or security breach.
 Finding better ways to define metrics.
 Leading the way with subscription-based managed services.

 You’re sure to make a huge impact here, for your clients and your career, and for wider society too.
 You can help us train organisations in what it means to be cyber aware; work with non-profit organisations that teach young adults how to stay safe online; or become one of our many cyber security ambassadors, who’ve worked in schools and on government initiatives, such as Cyber First.

 What we do

-We specialise in designing, building and running large-scale managed services on behalf of our clients.
-Our delivery model combines strategic process re-engineering, operational management and the deployment of innovative technologies, such as robotic and cognitive automation, to support clients with some of their most significant business challenges.
+We specialise in the design, build and running of large scale managed services on behalf of our clients.
+Our delivery model combines strategic process re-engineering, operational management and the deployment of innovative technologies, such as intelligent automation, to support clients with some of their most significant business challenges.